mach3-software/MaCh3Tutorial/README.md

 source bin/setup.MaCh3Tutorial.sh
 ```

-> [!NOTE]
-> To run the tutorial from a fresh terminal after this installation you must source and activate the relevant scripts and environments:
+> **Note:** To run the tutorial from a fresh terminal after this installation you must source and activate the relevant scripts and environments:
 >```
 > cd MaCh3Things
 > source env.sh # source micromamba